About This Website

 you enter your location.
 Click this button to change the elevation where the

 plant was found.
-Elevation is divided into 1000 foot increments.
+Internally, elevation is divided into 1000 foot increments.

 When you select an elevation, plants that do not grow near this elevation